Hubert Conway Rees: Brigadier-general

-On 15 June 1916 Rees was appointed to the temporary rank of brigadier-general and became commander of the 94th Infantry Brigade after its commander Carter Campbell had fallen ill.
-Rees commanded the brigade, a New Army unit made up from pals battalions, in its attack on Serre-lès-Puisieux on 1 July 1916, the first day on the Somme.
+On 15 June 1916 Rees was appointed to the temporary rank of brigadier general and became general officer commanding (GOC) of the 94th Infantry Brigade after its commander, George Carter-Campbell had fallen ill.
+Rees commanded the brigade, a Kitchener's Army unit made up from pals battalions, in its attack on Serre-lès-Puisieux on 1 July 1916, the first day on the Somme.
 The brigade suffered heavy casualties; Rees saved lives by taking the decision to recall the 1st and 2nd Barnsley Pals (the 13th and 14th battalions of the York and Lancaster Regiment) from a stalled assault.
 The battalions had made their attacks in support of the first wave of Accrington Pals and the Sheffield City Battalion who had suffered heavy losses.
 Rees noted in his memoirs that "I have never seen a finer display of individual and collective bravery than the advance of that brigade ...
 I knew that no troops could hope to get through such a fire".

 Rees was appointed to command the 11th Infantry Brigade on 4 July 1916, its commander Charles Bertie Prowse had died of wounds on the first day on the Somme.
 Rees was promoted to the brevet rank of lieutenant-colonel on 1 January 1917, for his service in the field, and afterwards commanded the 13th Reserve Brigade on the Home Front.
 In March he was appointed to command the 149th (Northumberland) Brigade and served with them in the April-May Battle of Arras.
 Rees fell ill and was hospitalised in July and his appointment as commander of the 149th ended in September.